Playmen998/Playmen998/README.md

 ## Hi👋, I'm Egor Lavrushkin

-#### I am proficient in data analysis and machine learning.I strive to learn new tools in practice and common approaches in theory, optimize business processes, establish team member's interaction, exchange experience and knowledge.
+#### I am proficient in data analysis and machine learning.I strive to learn new tools in practice and common approaches in theory, optimize business processes.
 Starting new task, I analyze the requirements and limitations and look for an optimal solution using creative approaches.

 #### [Telegram](https://t.me/elavrushki) | [LinkedIn]() | Or write: lavrushkinkin@gmail.com